uOttawaSEGA2022/project-group-1/Project/Design and Docs/structure_explanation.md

 They also update their UI when changes in the Model occur.

+Since model classes are allowed to block, Controller classes should call them asynchronously

 ## Repository ##
 An abstracted storage interface that declares Create, Read, Update, Delete, List and Query methods for Entities.